 - a.
-Adult (≥ 40 y. o.) male or female subjects of non-child-bearing potential or of child-bearing potential but committed to consistent use of an acceptable method of birth control. - b.
-Diagnosis of COPD, as defined by American Thoracic Society (ATS) [GOLD criteria].

-- c.
-Post-bronchodilator $FEV_1 \le 70\%$. - d.
-Post-bronchodilator FEV1/FVC ratio \leq 0.70. - e.
-Current or former smokers (e.g., with history of ≥ 10 pack-years). - f.
-Willingness to give their written informed consent to participate in the study.
+Adult (≥ 40 y. o.) male or female subjects of non-child-bearing potential or of childbearing potential but committed to consistent use of an acceptable method of birth control - b.
+Diagnosis of COPD, as defined by American Thoracic Society (ATS) [GOLD criteria] - c.
+Post-bronchodilator FEV1 $\leq 80\%$ - d.
+Post-bronchodilator FEV1/FVC ratio ≤ 0.70 - e.
+Current or former smokers (e.g., with history of ≥ 10 pack-years) - f.
+Willingness to give their written informed consent to participate in the study

-The exclusion criteria should, at minimum, include:
+Exclusion criteria should, at minimum, include:

 - a.
-Known respiratory disorders other than COPD including, but not limited to the following: alpha-1 antitrypsin deficiency, cystic fibrosis, significant asthma, active bronchiectasis, sarcoidosis, lung fibrosis, pulmonary hypertension, pulmonary edema, or interstitial lung disease. - b.
-Evidence or history of other clinically significant cardiovascular disease or abnormality (such as, but not limited to, congestive heart failure, uncontrolled hypertension, uncontrolled coronary artery disease, myocardial infarction, arrhythmia, long QT syndrome, paroxysmal atrial fibrillation), renal, neurological, endocrine, immunological, psychiatric, gastrointestinal, hepatic, or hematological disease or abnormality which, in the opinion of the investigator, would put the patient at risk through study participation, or would affect the study analyses if the disease exacerbates during the study. - c.
-Known active tuberculosis. - d.
-History of paradoxical bronchospasm, narrow-angle glaucoma, prostatic hyperplasia, bladder neck obstruction, or severe renal impairment or urinary retention or any other condition, which, in the opinion of the investigator, would contraindicate the use of an anticholinergic or long-acting beta agonist agent. - e.
-History of allergy or hypersensitivity to anticholinergic/muscarinic receptor antagonist agents, long- or short-acting beta-2 agonists, sympathomimetic amines, lactose/milk proteins, or specific intolerance to aerosolized aclidinium or formoterol -containing products or known hypersensitivity to any of the proposed ingredients or components of the delivery system. - f.
-Hospitalization for COPD or pneumonia within 12 weeks prior to the initiation of the study. - g.
-Treatment for COPD exacerbation within 12 weeks prior to study. - h.
-Inability to discontinue COPD medications during the run-in and treatment periods. - i.
-Acute (viral or bacterial) upper or lower respiratory tract infection, sinusitis, rhinitis, pharyngitis, urinary tract infection or illness within 6 weeks prior to the initiation of the study. - j.
-Abnormal and significant electrocardiogram (ECG) finding prior to the screening, during the run-in and treatment periods. - k.
+Known respiratory disorders other than COPD including, but not limited to the following: alpha-1 antitrypsin deficiency, cystic fibrosis, significant asthma, active bronchiectasis, sarcoidosis, lung fibrosis, pulmonary hypertension, pulmonary edema, or interstitial lung disease - b.
+Evidence or history of other clinically significant cardiovascular (such as, but not limited to, congestive heart failure, uncontrolled hypertension, uncontrolled coronary artery disease, myocardial infarction, arrhythmia, long QT syndrome, paroxysmal atrial fibrillation), renal, neurological, endocrine, immunological, psychiatric, gastrointestinal, hepatic, or hematological disease or abnormality which, in the opinion of the investigator, would put the patient at risk through study participation, or would affect the study analyses if the disease exacerbated during the study - c.
+Known active tuberculosis - d.
+History of paradoxical bronchospasm, narrow-angle glaucoma, prostatic hyperplasia, bladder neck obstruction, or severe renal impairment or urinary retention or any other condition, which, in the opinion of the investigator, would contraindicate the use of an anticholinergic agent - e.
+History of allergy or hypersensitivity to anticholinergic/muscarinic receptor antagonist agents, long- or short-acting beta-2 agonists, sympathomimetic amines, lactose/milk proteins, or specific intolerance to aerosolized glycopyrrolate-containing products or known hypersensitivity to any of the proposed ingredients or components of the delivery system

+- f.
+Hospitalization for COPD or pneumonia within 12 weeks prior to the initiation of the study - g.
+Treatment for COPD exacerbation within 12 weeks prior to study - h.
+Inability to discontinue COPD medications during the run-in and treatment periods - i.
+Acute (viral or bacterial) upper or lower respiratory tract infection, sinusitis, pharyngitis, urinary tract infection or illness within 6 weeks prior to the initiation of the study - j.
+Abnormal and significant electrocardiogram (ECG) finding prior to the screening, during the run-in and treatment periods - k.
 Lung volume reduction surgery within 12 months prior to the initiation of the study. - 1.
-Chronic oxygen use for >12 hours/day.
+Chronic oxygen use for >12 hours/day

-Additional Recommendations:
+Additional comments: